v0.5.0

 </script>

-Building Sortable Column Headers
+Sortable Column Headers

-Here’s an example of creating sortable column headers:
+Example implementation of sortable column headers:

 <thead>